Here are the most common legal terms we include in export contracts to protect UK exporters and questions The Legal Partners team are asked.

 It is important to propose a governing law which is internationally recognised like English law.

 The next question to ask is: who is likely to need to sue, litigate or start legal proceedings under the export contract?

 If it is the UK exporter, then a decision will need to be made about the best way to enforce any English law judgment against the Asian Importer and any assets depending where they are located.

 Is arbitration better than a court hearing in an export contract dispute?

 It can be easier to state that the dispute will be decided by an arbitrator (rather than a court) under London Court of International Arbitration (LCIA).

 In international disputes, the enforcement of an arbitral award under the New York convention of the United Nations Commission on International Trade Law (UNCITRAL) is often easier than the enforcement of a national court’s judgment.
 This means that countries who are signatories to the convention will enforce an arbitration award from another country who is also a signatory to the convention.

 For more information on UNCITRAL see A Guide to UNCITRAL: Basic facts about the United Nations Commission on International Trade Law.
 The UK, China, Singapore, Malaysia and many ASEAN countries are members of UNCITRAL.

-For more information about exporting please see UK Trade and Investment’s Export section
+For more general help information about exporting please see The Department for International Trade Export services for UK Business.